-Indoo Ki Jawani: Kiara Advani's First Look Is Making Us Curious For The Film!
+Indoo Ki Jawani: Kiara Advani’s First Look Is Making Us Curious About The Film!

 In the recently released still, Kiara is seen clad in a tee and salwar with her hair tied in a braid.
 Sitting on a wooden chair with her legs crossed, the actress is all smiles.

-According to a Mumbai Mirror report, 'Indoo Ki Jawani' is a coming of age comedy, which revolves around a feisty girl named Indoo from Ghaziabad whose left and right swipes on a dating app results in hilarious chaos.
+According to a Mumbai Mirror report, 'Indoo Ki Jawani' is a coming-of-age comedy, which revolves around a feisty girl named Indoo from Ghaziabad whose left and right swipes on a dating app results in hilarious chaos.
 Recently, the actress kickstarted the shooting schedule at Gomti Nagar in Lucknow.

 Speaking about her role in the film, she was earlier quoted as saying, "I've been prepping for the character ever since I signed the film.
 It's finally time to live the character.
 Indoo is a part of every young Indian girl; she's endearing, lovable and quirky.
 It's going to be a cracking entertainer."